quii/learn-go-with-tests/pointers/readme.md

 The syntax is `theThingCastToThetype, booleanConfirmingItIsTheType := thing.(MyType)`.
 You can see this in action in the test code.

-- First important change is we change the nil check to use `t.Fatalf` rather than `t.Errorf`.
-Fatalf is helpful if you want the test to stop. `Errorf` will fail the rest of the code will continue.
-In our case if we dont get an error there's no point in carrying on
+- First important change is we change the nil check to use `t.Fatalf` rather than `t.Errorf`. `Fatalf` is helpful if you want the test to stop. `Errorf` will fail the test but the rest of the code will continue.
+In our case if we don't get an error there's no point in carrying on.
 - We then do our type assertion.
 We check that it is the type we want and if not we fail the test.
-- If it _is_ a `WithdrawError` then we check it's values with a normal assertion
+- If it _is_ a `WithdrawError` then we check it's values with a normal assertion.

 ## Try and run the test
 ## Write the minimal amount of code for the test to run and check the failing test output